 In 3 days from Yogyakarta to Bali

 The next morning we were picked up by the minivan.
 We were going to spend A LOT of hours in the van over the next couple of days.
-The backpackers in the van thought we were ultimate snobs when they picked us up from the fancy hotel 😀 But we broke the ice quickly with some bad jokes, Frozen songs and later in the day a couple of cold beers!
+Even though you could visit Mt.
+Bromo independently and without a tour, we opted for a tour as we were on a bit of a tight schedule and just didn’t want to think ;-).
+The other backpackers on the tour thought we were ultimate snobs when they picked us up from the fancy hotel 😀 But we broke the ice quickly with some bad jokes, Frozen songs and later in the day a couple of cold beers!

 The hours passed by… and finally late in the day, after sunrise we arrived at our hotel.
 The bus driver had wanted us to eat a bag of crisps in the supermarket for dinner, but we insisted on having something to eat in the hotel.
 Luckily we were 4 people and they saw the value of feeding us 😀